The Wildlife Information Centre

 We need volunteers who can go out and visit sites and compare the information held in the Scottish Borders Habitat dataset with what they find on the ground.

-Before you can do this you will need a basic understanding of the habitat classification system used and the way that it is used.
+Before you can do this you will need an understanding of the phase 1 habitat classification system as well as basic botanical identification skills.
 We have produced guidelines to help you with this and are also holding events to help you get started.
-We are holding our first training course for volunteers on Sunday 8th May 2011 at Harestanes Country Park and will be organising another in July (email us if you are interested and we will keep you informed).
+See the links on the left hand side of the page.

 Get involved!
 Email us at: habitats@wildlifeinformation.co.uk